-Four years after the official end of the recession, working families still struggle to keep themselves out of poverty.
-With a current minimum wage of $7.25 per hour, which translates to an annual salary of $15,080, it is nearly impossible for many families to make ends meet.
+Five years after the official end of the recession, working families still struggle to keep themselves out of poverty.
+The current minimum wage of $7.25 per hour translates to an annual salary of $15,080—below the poverty line for a single parent with one child.
+It is nearly impossible for many families to make ends meet on the current minimum wage.
 Judaism teaches us that poverty is destructive to human dignity.
-Urge your Members of Congress to cosponsor the Fair Minimum Wage of 2013, and help create economic opportunity for all.
+Urge your Members of Congress to cosponsor the Fair Minimum Wage Act, H.R 1010/the Minimum Wage Fairness Act, S. 1737, which would raise the minimum wage to $10.10 per hour and strengthen the economy for us all.

 If the minimum wage had kept pace with the cost of living over the past forty years, it would be more than $10.55 per hour.
 Instead, the minimum wage today is $7.25 per hour.
 An annual salary for someone working at a minimum wage totals $15,080, roughly the same as the poverty level for a single adult with a child.
-Senator Tom Harkin (D-IA) and Rep. George Miller (D-CA) introduced the Fair Minimum Wage Act of 2013 (S. 460/H.R.
-1010) to raise the federal minimum wage through a series of gradual increases to an indexed rate of $10.10 over the next three years.
+Senator Tom Harkin (D-IA) and Rep. George Miller (D-CA) introduced the Fair Minimum Wage Act, H.R.
+1010 and the Minimum Wage Fairness Act, S. 1737, to raise the federal minimum wage through a series of gradual increases to an indexed rate of $10.10 over the next three years.

 By putting more purchasing power into the pockets of millions of Americans, raising the minimum wage will not only help families make ends meet, it will be a valuable economic stimulus.
 This increase would boost the GDP by an estimated $33 billion and generate 140,00 new jobs.